 Who's hiring now?

 Many companies are still hiring.
 These resources will help you stay connected to who’s hiring:

-- Candor: view a list of companies who are hiring or indicated they're currently on a hiring freeze, have furloughed, or laid off employees (self-reported list, updates are made in real-time)
+- Candor: view a list of companies who are hiring, indicated they're currently on a hiring freeze, have furloughed, or laid off employees (self-reported list, updates are made in real-time)

 - Forbes: 27 best work from home and remote jobs